sajith-thomas/sajith-thomas/README.md

-# Hey there! 👋 I'm a Tech Enthusiastic 👨‍💻
+# Hey there! 👋 I'm a Tech Enthusiast 👨‍💻

 ---
 ### ✴️ who I'm